daniel-cottone/readme/README.md

 > The mediocre teacher tells.
 The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.

 Mentorship is the most impactful activity a software engineer can engage in.
+A good mentor has a multiplicative effect within an organization.
 The most productive, prolific, and brilliant engineer may create amazing, useful, and impactful work.
 A brilliant mentor will create brilliant engineers.
 You do the math!

 ### Product mindset